eteran/cxx17_printf/README.md

       is on the TODO list.

 Usage is similar to `snprintf`, but more robust.
-Instead of a buffer/size pair being passed as a parameter, you pass a context object which has two functions and a data member:
+Instead of a buffer/size pair being passed as a parameter, you pass a context object which has 3 functions and a data member:

 	// writes a single character to the output of your choosing